Homicide: A Year on the Killing Streets

-Homicide: A Year on the Killing Streets is a 1991 book written by Baltimore Sun reporter David Simon describing a year spent with detectives from the Baltimore Police Department Homicide Unit.
+Homicide: A Year on the Killing Streets is a 1991 non-fiction book written by Baltimore Sun reporter David Simon describing a year spent with detectives from the Baltimore Police Department Homicide Unit.
 The book received the 1992 Edgar Award in the Best Fact Crime category.

 The book was subsequently fictionalized as the NBC television drama Homicide: Life on the Street (1993–99), on which Simon served as a writer and producer.
 Many of the key detectives and incidents portrayed in the book provided inspiration for the first two seasons of the show, with other elements surfacing in later seasons as well.
 It later also provided inspiration for Simon's HBO television series The Wire (2002–08).

 Background

 David Simon, a reporter for The Baltimore Sun, spent four years on the police beat before taking a leave of absence to write this book.
 He had persuaded the Baltimore Police Department to allow him access to the city's Homicide Unit for calendar year 1988, and throughout that year he shadowed one shift of detectives as they investigated cases, conducted interrogations, executed search and arrest warrants, and testified at trials.
 Baltimore recorded 234 murders during the year Simon spent with the Homicide Unit.

 A total of 567 murders occurred in the city for the years 1989 and 1990 combined, the period during which Simon wrote Homicide.
 The book was published in 1991, during which Baltimore saw a record 353 murders.
 Simon said he was particularly interested in the demythification of the American detective.
 Although detectives are typically portrayed as noble characters who care deeply about their victims, Simon believed real detectives regarded violence as a normal aspect of their jobs.